 - Cold Storage Facilities

 - Poultry & Swine operations

-Please note Cannabis and Hemp operations are not eligible for this program and transportation energy expenses are excluded from the $4,800 requirement.
+Please note: Cannabis and Hemp operations are not eligible for this program and transportation energy expenses do not count towards the $4,800 energy expense requirement.

 If you have determined you meet the eligibility requirements, please fill out the AgEE Program Application and return it via email (CEO_Ag_EE@nexant.com) or mail it to the Colorado Energy Office Attention: Wil Mannes, 1600 Broadway, Suite #1960, Denver CO 80203.

 If you are having any trouble filling out the application please feel free to reach out to Wil Mannes by phone (303-866-2418) or by email (email@example.com)